Skip to main content

 Objectives of the National Pension System

-The National Pension System (NPS) was introduced by the Government of India to:
+The National Pension System (NPS) was started by the Government of India with the purpose of:

 • Facilitate structured retirement savings for individuals.